WhaleFromMars/Starlit-Site/README.md

 # StarlitSite
 Current Inactive:
-We are working on private repos/mods under the StarlitMC organisation The postgresql server this website relies on is no longer active, so will not build for now
+We are working on private repos/mods under the StarlitMC organisation The postgresql server this website relies on is no longer active Unstable version is hosted via vercel at www.starlitmc.com The store page will load data/products from stripe, products wont populate to a basket sign in will fail to validate against our database as its not alive rn

 ## TODO